sebastianfeldmann/phpbu/README.md

 **PHP Backup Utility**

-*PHPBU* is a php framework that creates backups and syncs your backups to other servers or cloud services and by the way it assists you monitoring your backup creation.
+*PHPBU* is a php framework that creates backups and syncs your backups to other servers or cloud services and assists you monitor your backup creation.

 Get detailed information about all the features and a 'getting started' tutorial at the [PHPBU Website](http://phpbu.de).